 Background Checks for Race Officials

 The US Sailing Board of Directors in November 2019 approved a background check policy for race officials whose purpose is to further ensure a safe environment for all participants in our sport and protect persons at risk, including minors and vulnerable adults.

-Under new requirements in federal law and United States Olympic and Paralympic Committee (USOPC) policy, national governing bodies such as US Sailing must administer background checks to any individual the NGB authorizes, approves, or appoints to (a) serve in a position of authority over athletes or (b) have regular contact with athletes.
-Certified race officials and candidates for certification will now be subject to background checks.
+Under United States Olympic and Paralympic Committee (USOPC) policy, US Sailing must conduct periodic background checks on any individual authorized, approved, or appointed to (a) serve in a position of authority over athletes or (b) have regular contact with athletes.

 The full policy, an FAQ document and several other documents from US Sailing's background check provider, Hire Image, can be accessed by the red buttons below.
 Here are some key points:

 - Background checks include searches of multiple criminal databases, multiple sex offender registries and national watch lists, and federal and county criminal records covering jurisdictions where an individual has resided during the past seven years (subject to applicable state laws on reporting).

 - US Sailing will decline certification to individuals with any disposition other than “not guilty” to a felony offense involving violence against a person, a felony or misdemeanor offense involving harm to a minor, a felony or misdemeanor sexual offense, or registration on a sex offender list.

 - Other serious criminal offenses may result in denial of certification.

 - Hire Image complies with stringent industry standards for data security.
 Personally identifiable information is redacted in reports provided to US Sailing, and report information is made available to two only staff members of US Sailing.

 - Completed background checks will appear in SOARS as “Background Check” and are effective for 24 months.

 - US Sailing covers the fee for background checks for certified race officials and candidates.

 - At this time, US Sailing is unable to accept the results of background checks from other providers.